The Bernstein problem for $(X,Y)$-Lipschitz surfaces in three-dimensional sub-Finsler Heisenberg groups: Introduction

 \section{Introduction}

-Variational problems related to the sub-Riemannian perimeter introduced by Capogna, Danielli and Garofalo \cite{MR1312686} (see also Garofalo and Nhieu \cite{MR1404326} and Franchi, Serapioni and Serra Cassano \cite{MR1871966}) have recently received great interest, specially in the Heisenberg groups $\hh^n$.
-In particular, Bernstein type problems, either for stable intrinsic graphs or for stable surfaces without singular points, have received a special attention.
+Variational problems related to the sub-Riemannian perimeter introduced by Capogna, Danielli and Garofalo \cite{MR1312686} (see also Garofalo and Nhieu \cite{MR1404326} and Franchi, Serapioni and Serra Cassano \cite{MR1871966}) have received great interest recently, specially in the Heisenberg groups $\hh^n$.
+In particular, Bernstein type problems, either for stable intrinsic graphs or for stable surfaces without singular points, have been specially considered.
 We refer the reader to the introduction in \cite{MR3406514} for an account of recent results, including \cite{MR2165405,MR2435652,MR2405158,MR2333095,MR2648078,MR2609016,MR3044134,MR2875642,MR3259763,MR2448649,MR2481053,MR2262784,MR3984100,MR2583494}.
 The monograph \cite{MR2312336} provides a quite complete survey of progress on the subject.

-Recently, a left-invariant sub-Finsler perimeter has been considered on the Heisenberg groups, see \cite{snchez2017subfinsler,2020arXiv200704683P,monti-finsler,MR4314055,pozuelo-nilpotent}.
+In the last years, a left-invariant sub-Finsler perimeter has been considered on the Heisenberg groups, see \cite{snchez2017subfinsler,2020arXiv200704683P,monti-finsler,MR4314055,pozuelo-nilpotent}.
 A quite natural question is whether Bernstein type results similar to the sub-Riemannian ones hold for the sub-Finsler perimeter.

-The main result in this paper is Theorem~\ref{thm:bernstein}, where we prove that, in the Heisenberg group $\hh^1$ with a sub-Finsler structure, a complete, stable, Euclidean Lipschitz surface without singular points is a vertical plane.
-This is a generalization of the sub-Riemannian result obtained by Nicolussi and Serra-Cassano in \cite{MR3984100}.
-Recently, R. Young \cite{2021arXiv210508890Y} proved that a \emph{ruled} area-minimizing entire intrinsic graph in $\mathbb{H}^1$ is a vertical plane by introducing a family of deformations of graphical strips based on variations of a vertical curve.
+The main result in this paper is Theorem~\ref{thm:bernstein}, where we prove that in the Heisenberg group $\hh^1$ with a sub-Finsler structure, a complete, oriented, connected and stable $(X,Y)$-Lipschitz surface is a vertical plane.
+Roughly speaking an $(X,Y)$-Lipschitz surface is locally the intrinsic graph of a Euclidean Lipschitz function.
+Theorem~\ref{thm:bernstein} is a generalization of the corresponding sub-Riemannian result for graphs obtained by Nicolussi and Serra-Cassano in \cite{MR3984100}.
+Recently, R. Young \cite{MR4433085} proved that a \emph{ruled} area-minimizing entire intrinsic graph in $\mathbb{H}^1$ is a vertical plane by introducing a family of deformations of graphical strips based on variations of a vertical curve.

 A sub-Finsler structure is obtained from a left-invariant asymmetric norm $\norm{\cdot}$ in the horizontal distribution of $\hh^1$.
-Such a norm can be recovered from a convex set $K$ contained in the horizontal plane at $0\in\hh^1$.
+Such a norm can be obtained from a convex set $K$ contained in the horizontal plane at the origin in $\hh^1$.
 The associated $K$-perimeter is defined by